Bibliographies of J.L. Carr and Edmund Blampied, plus bookplates and engravings by Stephen Gooden and others.

 ► Pages on the art of Edmund Blampied including designs for sheet music, bookplates, stamps and money, and a comprehensive bibliography of books and magazines containing his illustrations.

-► I am also working on a new catalogue raisonné of Edmund Blampied's prints - etchings, drypoints, lithographs and silhouettes - but may publish that, if I can find a publisher.
+► I am also working on a new catalogue raisonné of Edmund Blampied's prints - etchings, drypoints, lithographs and silhouettes.

-► A newly updated page on bookplates including examples designed by Mervyn Peake, Henry Rushbury and William E.C.
+► A page on other on bookplates with examples designed by Mervyn Peake, Henry Rushbury and William E.C.
 Morgan, plus a page devoted to bookplates initialled W.P.B.

 ► An inconsequential page about things I have found in books.